 Between 1998 to 2005 Hawke was married to actress Uma Thurman, with whom he has two children — one of whom, Maya Hawke, has followed in her parents' footsteps and become an actress, and they have since played father-daughter John and Anne Brown in The Good Lord Bird.
 Since 2008 he has been married to Ryan Hawke (née Shawhughes), and they have two daughters.
 He is also a great-grandnephew of Tennessee Williams on his father's side.

 Hawke is a huge fan of horror films and loves making them.

-- Production Posse: Frequently works with Richard Linklater, Andrew Niccol and Blumhouse Productions.
+- Production Posse: He frequently works with Richard Linklater, Andrew Niccol and Blumhouse Productions.

 - What Could Have Been: He was approached for the role of Bruce Wayne in Batman Forever before Val Kilmer was cast.
 However, he turned down the offer due to fears of being typecast as the iconic comic book character.
 He later admitted his regret at turning down the part due to the career opportunities that could've opened up for him.